Frequently Asked Questions

 A. The cost is determined by cohort.
 Students entering the program in a particular term will have the same rate of tuition throughout the program.
 Please visit the Tuition and Transfer Credits page for the cost of the program for your assigned cohort.

-A. Yes, financial aid is available to qualified students.
-Please refer to our financial aid specific FAQs and contact Augustana’s Office of Financial Aid at 605.274.5216 or email@example.com with further questions.
+A. Yes, financial aid is available to qualified students for core and specialization courses, not electives.
+Please refer to our financial aid specific FAQs and contact Augustana’s Office of Financial Aid at 605.274.5216 or firstname.lastname@example.org with further questions.

 A. To be considered for admission to the program, please submit an application, along with the following items to the Augustana Office of Graduate Education, 2001 S. Summit Ave., Sioux Falls, S.D.
 57197: